Time has a feminine rhythm.

 In the beginning God created the heaven and the earth.
 Now the earth was unformed and void, and darkness was upon the face of the deep; and the spirit of God hovered over the face of the waters.

 The dreamcatcher or asabikeshiinh is the inanimate form of the Ojibwe word for “spider”.
-It is the feminine equivalent to the spacetime lotus.
-Really, it represents consciousness itself.
+It is the feminine equivalent of the spacetime lotus.
+Really, it represents Great Spirit.
 Ojibwe legend states that the “spider woman” known as Asibikaashi was the guardian of the people of the land.
 As the Ojibwe Nation spread to all corners of North America it became difficult for Asibikaashi to reach everyone.
 So the mothers and grandmothers weaved webs for the children, using willow hoops and sinew so that Asibikaashi’s voice could be heard clearly once again.

 Life is based around the heart.
 As such it remains the PRIME MOVER and the dimensions of space and time simply reflect it.
 Religion does not explicitly understand this and neither does science: both have failed because they refuse to acknowledge and transcend their relative positions.
 The web pattern is ORGANIC rather than synthetic and requires a conscious, sentient being to use it.